Objectives

 There are currently two Applications defined:

-These two applications are very different for network calculations: File transfer is about moving large quantities of data (maximum size packets, delay has no priority), whereas Voice over IP is about moving small packets very quickly accross the network (amount of data is negligible, but minimal delay is crucial).
+These two applications are very different for network calculations: File transfer is about moving large quantities of data (maximum size packets, correct transfer is a priority and delay is not), whereas Voice over IP is about moving small packets very quickly accross the network (amount of data is negligible, minimal delay is crucial and minor errors can be ignored).

 VoIP: Voice over IP